The Best Gaming Laptops

-A new generation of gaming was introduced in late 2020, when Sony and Microsoft released the PlayStation 5 and Xbox Series S/X, respectively.
-But console gaming isn’t for everyone, especially for those who want something portable.
-There’s the option of the Nintendo Switch, which can be used as a handheld device, but it’s not even as powerful as last-generation’s PlayStation 4 and Xbox One S/X. While gaming consoles such as the PlayStation, Xbox, and Switch all have their benefits, especially with console exclusive titles, some gamers just prefer gaming on a PC.
+A new generation of gaming was introduced in late 2020 when Sony and Microsoft respectively released the PlayStation 5 and Xbox Series S/X but console gaming isn’t for everyone - especially for those who want something portable.
+There’s the option of the Nintendo Switch, which can be used as a handheld device, but it’s not even as powerful as last generation’s PlayStation 4 and Xbox One S/X. While gaming consoles such as the PlayStation, Xbox, and Switch all have their benefits, especially with console exclusive titles, some gamers just prefer gaming on a PC.

 Choosing the right gaming laptop largely depends on the type of games you want to play.
-If you’re aiming to enjoy AAA experiences and want to check out the latest and greatest from all the major publishers and developers, you’re like going to need a top-tier laptop.
+If you’re aiming to enjoy AAA experiences (games produced and distributed by mid-sized or major publishers), and want to check out the latest and greatest games, you’re like going to need a top-tier laptop.
 Prefer indie games that aren’t so demanding when it comes to hardware?
-You can save a bit of money on a laptop with lower specs.
+You can save a bit of money by getting a laptop with lower specs instead.

-You’ll also want to decide how big of a display you want, since a larger display takes away from a laptop’s portability.
+You’ll also want to decide how big of a display you want since a larger display takes away from a laptop’s portability.
 If you’re planning to carry around the laptop on a regular basis, you may want to consider a smaller unit that’s more portable.
-But if your plan is to have your gaming laptop mostly on your desk but want the ability to take it on the go when necessary, a larger display will give you a more immersive experience.
+But if your plan is to mostly have your gaming laptop a larger display will give you a more immersive experience.

 |OS:||Windows 10 Pro|

 ASUS is one of the most popular and well-known brands when it comes to the PC gaming world.
 In fact, ROG is short for ‘Republic of Gamers’ which is the brand’s way of focusing on the best hardware for PC gaming.
-Sporting a large 17.3-inch display, this laptop is filled to the brim with high-end components, including an Intel i9-10980HK processor, 32GB of DDR4-3200 RAM, and a NVIDIA GeForce RTX 2080 SUPER GPU.
+Sporting a large 17.3-inch display, this laptop is packed with high-end components including the 10th generation Intel Core i7-10875H processor, 16GB of DDR4-3200 RAM, and a NVIDIA GeForce RTX 2070 SUPER GPU.

-If none of those specifications mean anything to you, don’t worry.
-It simply means this laptop will comfortably play any game that’s currently available, and will even do the heavy lifting necessary to enjoy VR experiences.
-You won’t have to worry about load times either, thanks to the NVMe M.2 SSD hard drives.
-If you’re into fast-action games like first-person shooters or racing games, the 1920x1080 IPS display has an extremely fast 300Hz refresh rate and 3ms response time.
-You might not even get to take advantage of the 300Hz refresh rate, but it’s nice to know the panel is that quick.
+If none of those specifications mean anything to you, don’t worry as it simply means this laptop will comfortably play any game that’s currently available and will even do the heavy lifting necessary to enjoy VR experiences.
+If you’re into fast-action games, like first-person shooters or racing games, the 1920x1080 IPS display has an extremely fast 300Hz refresh rate and 3ms response time.
+You might not even get to take advantage of the 300Hz refresh rate but it’s nice to know the panel is that quick.

-You’ll get your standard USB Type-A and Type-C ports, as well as an HDMI output if you want to hook the laptop to an external display.
-Choose between the built-in Ethernet port or Intel Wi-Fi 6 with Gig+ for online connection.
-It’s worth mentioning if you’re planning to stream on Twitch or hop on a Zoom meeting, this laptop doesn’t have a built-in webcam.
-We also recommend getting a proper gaming headset and mouse, since the built-in speakers and touchpad will really take away from your gaming experience.
+You’ll have your standard USB Type-A and Type-C ports included, as well as an HDMI output if you want to hook the laptop to an external display, then your choice between the built-in Ethernet port or Intel Wi-Fi 6 with Gig+ for online connections.
+We also recommend getting a proper gaming headset and mouse since the built-in speakers and touchpad will really take away from your gaming experience.